top of page

 The New York Natural Heritage Program (NYNHP) is a partnership between the New York State Department of Environmental Conservation (NYS DEC) and The State University of New York's School of Environmental Science and Forestry.
 The mission of the NYNHP is to facilitate conservation of rare animals, rare plants, and natural ecosystems.
 This mission is accomplished by combining thorough field inventories, scientific analyses, expert interpretation, and a comprehensive database on New York's biodiversity to deliver quality information to partners working in natural resource conservation.

-The New York Natural Heritage Program was established in 1985 and is a contract unit housed within NYS DEC's Division of Fish, Wildlife, & Marine Resources.
-The program is staffed by more than 20 scientists and specialists with expertise in ecology, zoology, botany, information management, environmental review, and geographic information systems.
+The New York Natural Heritage Program was established in 1985 and is a contract unit housed within NYS DEC's Division of Fish and Wildlife.
+The program is staffed by more than 30 scientists and specialists with expertise in ecology, zoology, botany, information management, environmental review, and geographic information systems.

 Past Partners